 Even though insurance agents are experts in policies and claims, this does not exempt them from risk.
-Commercial general liability insurance for insurance agents and brokers can help your business cover losses and expenses when property damage or injury occurs.
+Commercial general liability insurance for insurance professionals can help your business cover losses and expenses when property damage or injury occurs.
 This policy is often required when you sign a commercial lease.

 This policy provides liability coverage related to:

-Whether you're a life and health insurance agent or a claims adjuster, you may be able to bundle general liability insurance with commercial property insurance in a business owner’s policy.
+Whether you're an insurance agent or a claims adjuster, you may be able to bundle general liability insurance with commercial property insurance in a business owner’s policy.
 A BOP costs less than purchasing each policy separately.
 Businesses that are eligible for a BOP usually:

 Talk to a licensed Insureon agent who specializes in the insurance agent industry to find out if a BOP fits your business.